 Black & White Laser Printers

 8 ½" x 11"

 All printed pages are billed per sheet of paper.
 Duplex printing (printing on both sides of a sheet of paper) counts as a single sheet.
 In an effort to be economically and environmentally friendly, Penn State printers are set to print on both sides of the page by default.
 Students wishing to print on only one side of a page must manually set this preference for their print job.

 The CLM print management system provides the capability of remote printing.
 Remote printing enables individuals to print their documents from home computers or laptops connected to the campus' wireless network.
 To utilize this feature, a small software package must be downloaded and installed.
-Remote printing jobs are directed to a release station and printer in the Computer Center.
+Remote printing jobs are directed to release stations in the Blissell Libary and Computer Center building - Computer Center (044) and the Library (143).
 To learn more about remote printing, visit http://clc.its.psu.edu/printing/remote.

 Common Printing Questions